 - appear healthier and more youthful

-The foundation of the coursebook is taking action steps toward adopting an anti-inflammatory lifestyle, particularly in regards to diet.
+The coursebook’s foundation is taking action toward adopting an anti-inflammatory lifestyle, particularly regarding diet.
 (It’s not just about fitness.)

-Basically, it involves tracking calories, macros, and inflammation (in a strategic sequence) as well as removing particular inflammatory foods (again, in a specific sequence).
+It involves tracking calories, macros, and inflammation (in a strategic sequence) and removing particular inflammatory foods (in a specific sequence).

 Once you achieve your target weight, you can experiment with implementing a once-a-week Cheat Day, during which you can have your favorite “offending” foods.

 In Silver and Strong: Getting Fit After Age 50, I explain exactly how to craft a Fitness Comeback Plan that specifically meets the needs of your unique body and lifestyle:

 Reversing Symptoms of Psoriasis, Eczema, and Rosacea